oneminch/Notes/Web Performance.md

     - Setting the `width` and `height` attributes on an image can reserve space in the layout to avoid shifts when the image finally loads.
     - Once the image has loaded, the image's intrinsic aspect ratio is used, instead of the aspect ratio from the attributes.
 Even if the attribute dimensions are not accurate, the image is displayed in its correct aspect ratio.
 - For `background-image` images, it's important to add a `background-color` value so if there is any overlaid content, it's still readable before the image has loaded.
+- Use placeholders such as a low-resolution version or a solid color while the actual image loads.
+    - This improves perceived performance and UX.
+- Prioritize above-the-fold images.
+    - Avoid lazy loading images that are visible in the initial viewport to enhance the first impression of the site.

 ### Video